SASS

 Nesting

 A general rule of thumb is to avoid nesting more than 3 levels, including pseudo classes and elements.
-Ensure that the CSS output adheres to the specificity rules defined our CSS Authoring Guidelines documentation.
+Ensure that the CSS output adheres to the specificity rules defined in our CSS Authoring Guidelines documentation.

 Variables